Side effects of Accutane

 Sweating (Hyperhidrosis)

-Hyperhidrosis is too much sweating in the armpits, hands, feet, groin, scalp, or face.
-Sweat normally cools your body, but no one wants to sweat too much when they are anxious, stressed, or nervous.
-Clinical strength antiperspirants work well if you know how to use them.
+Hyperhidrosis is excessive sweating of the armpits, hands, feet, groin, scalp, or face.
+While sweat helps cool the body, no one wants to drip when anxious or stressed.
+Clinical-strength antiperspirants work well when used properly.

 Sunburn Care